-Our multicategorical approach prepares you to pursue positions as a K-12 special education teacher, special education coordinator or private practitioner, with students who have disabilities that range from mild to severe and profound.
+Our multicategorical approach prepares you to pursue positions as a K to age 21 special education teacher, special education coordinator or private practitioner, with students who have disabilities that range from mild to severe and profound.

 The program also includes the basic foundations of the discipline and courses in diagnostic assessment, language, curriculum adaptations and modifications, behavior management, learning strategies and more.
 Completion of the degree leads to Illinois LBS-I teaching licensure.

 Field experiences will prepare you for your future career through direct observation and learning.
 Designated sites are provided by SXU's Education Department, though if you work at a school, you may use your school for a portion of your field experiences.